scikit-learn-contrib/project-template/_sources/quick_start.rst.txt

 .. _doctests: https://docs.python.org/3/library/doctest.html

 You can modify the source files as you want.
 However, your custom estimators need to pass the check_estimator_ test to be scikit-learn compatible.
+We provide a file called `test_common.py` where we run the checks on our custom estimators.

 You can refer to the :ref:`User Guide <user_guide>` to help you create a compatible scikit-learn estimator.

 In any case, developers should endeavor to adhere to scikit-learn's